michael9999/cv-latest/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.9.4 =
+* Added spreadsheet-like transforms:
+** Sum rows: trans="total=field1,field2,field3"
+** Sum columns: trans=TotalField(field1,field2,field3)
+** Sum both: trans="total=field1,field2&&TotalField(field1,field2,total)"
+** Sum product prices: trans="p1_total=multiply(p1,9.99)&&p2_total=multiply(p2,8.99)&&line_total=sum(p1_total,p2_total)&&TotalField(line_total)"

+= 2.9.3 =
+* Fix error on systems where php_uname() is not available
+* Allowing various PHP math functions in "trans"

+= 2.9.2 =
+* Fix for some cases where cannot delete row in administration page

+= 2.9.1 =
+* Fix for some cases where cannot delete row in administration page

+= 2.9 =
+* Additional HTML-injection protections
+* New option when Editor is installed [cfdb-datatable edit="cells"] enables editing of table cells but not column headers

+= 2.8.38 =
+* NaturalSortByMultiField transform now supports up to 10 fields to sort on

+= 2.8.37 =
+* Now captures form submission from Caldera Forms
+* Formatting changes on CFDB Options page

+= 2.8.36 =
+* Now captures form submission from Quform plugin
+* Now captures form submission from Ninja Forms plugin

+= 2.8.35 =
+* Reduced cell padding in admin table
+* Fixed typo in new option

+= 2.8.34 =
+* Now captures Enfold Theme forms
+* New on Options page: "Use fixed width in Admin datatable"
+* Taiwanese language update

+= 2.8.33 =
+* Fixed Delete button on Admin entry detail page

+= 2.8.32 =
+* Security patch

+= 2.8.31 =
+* Fix to work with Gravity Forms 1.9.1.2

+= 2.8.30 =
+* Minor fix to short code builder page

+= 2.8.29 =
+* Tweak to install procedure

+= 2.8.28 =
+* Security patch

+= 2.8.27 =
+* Minor tweak to allow edit mode in short code to be set via $_GET and $_POST

+= 2.8.26 =
+* Encoding fix on administration page

+= 2.8.25 =
+* Now captures data from WR ContactForm (BETA)
+* New option to allow only Administrators to see CFDB administration screens
+* New option to send CFDB errors to a file to email
+* Bug fix to avoid rare instances of duplicate submit_time

+= 2.8.24 =
+* Bug fix related to displaying form names in administration panel with certain characters

+= 2.8.23 =
+* Bug fix for Gravity Form integration.
+Sometimes field value was not captured where there are multiple fields of the same name but only one shown based on conditional field definition.

+= 2.8.22 =
+* Changed icon in admin panel
+* Dutch translation update

+= 2.8.21 =
+* Added icons to admin panel

+= 2.8.20 =
+* Additional XSS protection for admin panels

+= 2.8.19 =
+* Swedish translation update

+= 2.8.18 =
+* Better XSS protection for admin panels

+= 2.8.17 =
+* Bug fix in [cfdb-html] variable substitution when data for column is not present.

 = 2.8.16 =
 * Generating the [submit_time] tag for Contact Form 7 is now an option in the Options page and is off by default to avoid the post being flagged as spam